cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 Implicit Tasks
 --------------

-An :term:`implicit task` appears in the workflow graph but has no explicit runtime configuration section.
-Such tasks automatically inherit the configuration from the root namespace.
+An :term:`implicit task` appears in the graph but has no matching runtime configuration section.
+These tasks (like all tasks) inherit from root.
-This is very useful because it allows functional workflows to be mocked up quickly for test and demonstration purposes by simply defining the graph.
+This can be useful because it allows functional workflows to be mocked up quickly for test purposes by simply defining the graph.
 It is somewhat dangerous, however, because there is no way to distinguish an intentional implicit task from one caused by typographic error.
-Misspelling a task name in the graph results in a new implicit task replacing the intended task in the affected trigger expression, and misspelling a task name in a runtime section heading results in the intended task becoming an implicit task itself (by divorcing it from its intended runtime config section).
+Misspelling a task name in the graph results in a new implicit task replacing the intended task in the affected trigger expression; and misspelling a task name in a runtime section heading results in the intended task becoming an implicit task itself (by divorcing it from its intended runtime config section).